 17th – St. Patrick’s Day

-Green Beer, Parades, celebration of Irish heritage and culture.
+- Green Beer, Parades, and celebration of Irish heritage and culture.
 This day is generally more of a rowdy day than a celebration.
-St. Patrick’s day is also celebrated by more counties in the world than any other single day celebration or festival.
+St. Patrick’s Day is also celebrated by more countries in the world than any other single-day celebration or festival.
 Don’t forget to wear green today.

 18th – National Sloppy Joe Day